TrullyAI/TrullySdkWebDocs/README.md

    the Camera permissions denied.
 It's important to let the users know they'll have to change the App permissions to allow the Browser Camera API to ask for permissions

+### There is no image from the Camera

+This may happen for:

-5. When the website hosting the SDK is opened via an integrated browser (i.e., the browser from Messenger), the SDK may fail due to permission management issues.
+1. When the website hosting the SDK is opened via an integrated browser (i.e., the browser from Messenger), the SDK may fail due to permission management issues.
 For this case, ask the user to copy the link and paste it directly to a browser (i.e., Chrome).